mcallegari/qlcplus-docs/pages/03.fixtures-and-functions/04.3d-view/docs.v5.md

   the beams in the air; use **Smoke amount** for those.
 * **Lumens (experimental)** — render your rig photometrically instead of giving every fixture the same output (off by default).
-Two things change when you tick it.
-Each fixture is scaled by its real output: a 20000 lumen stage wash and a small LED PAR light the stage very differently in reality, and now they do so in the 3D view as well.
-The brightness comes from the **Lumens** value in the fixture definition's physical properties, spread over the beam angle so a narrow beam of the same output lands more intensely than a wide one, and measured against the brightest fixture in your project, so that fixture keeps the brightness it had and the rest fall in below it.
-Light also falls off with distance, as it does in the room: a fixture hung high lays a wider, dimmer pool than the same fixture hung low, and zooming a beam in concentrates it.
+Two things change when you tick it:
+  1. Each fixture is scaled by its real output: a 20000 lumen stage wash and a small LED PAR light the stage very differently in reality, and now they do so in the 3D view as well.
+The brightness comes from the **Lumens** value in the fixture definition's physical properties, spread over the beam angle so a narrow beam of the same output lands more intensely than a wide one, and measured against the brightest fixture in your project, so that fixture keeps the brightness it had and the rest fall in below it
+  2. Light falls off with distance, as it does in the room: a fixture hung high lays a wider, dimmer pool than the same fixture hung low, and zooming a beam in concentrates it.
     The distance light travels is measured against the scale of your own rig — the average height your fixtures are placed at — so a small stage and an arena each expose sensibly without a setting to tell them apart.
 A fixture whose definition leaves Lumens unset is treated as being as bright as the reference, so it never goes dark; if no fixture in the project has the value, nothing changes.
 Use **Fixture light** alongside it to set the overall level.

-    This setting is marked experimental because the look it produces may still change.
+  * This setting is marked experimental because the look it produces may still change.
 It depends on your fixture definitions carrying sensible Lumens and beam angle figures, and many do not.
 It also does not yet handle floor standing fixtures well: uplighters are averaged in with the hung rig when the